Gangadhar2404/Advance-Verilog-Designs/Readme.md

+# Advanced Verilog Designs

-This repository contains advanced Verilog projects focusing on digital design concepts such as pipelining, datapath and controller design, and other RTL-level implementations.
+This repository contains advanced Verilog projects focusing on digital design concepts such as **pipelining, datapath and controller design, and other RTL-level implementations**.
 Each project includes well-structured Verilog code, testbenches, and explanations to help users understand hardware design at a professional level.

-The repository aims to serve as a learning and reference resource for students, engineers, and enthusiasts interested in FPGA/ASIC design, RTL development, and hardware architecture concepts.
+The repository aims to serve as a **learning and reference resource** for students, engineers, and enthusiasts interested in **FPGA/ASIC design, RTL development, and hardware architecture concepts**.

-Key highlights:
+## Key Highlights

-Pipelined architectures for optimized performance Datapath and control logic integration
+- **Pipelined architectures** for optimized performance
+- **Datapath and control logic integration**
-Modular and reusable Verilog code
+- **Modular and reusable Verilog code**
-Simulation-ready testbenches
+- **Simulation-ready testbenches**